ichisadashioko/gif-player/lzw.md

 The next index in the index stream is yet another  1.
 This our new K [Step 5].
 Now the index buffer plus K is (1,1,1) which we do not have a code for in our code table.
 As we did before, we define a new code and add it to the code table.
 The next code would be #7; thus #7 = (1,1,1).
 Now we kick out the code for just the values in the index buffer(#6 = (1,1)) to the code stream and set the index buffer to K. [Step 6].

 As you can see we dynamically built many new codes for our code table as we compressed the data.
 For large files this can turn into a large number of codes.
 It turns out that the GIF format specifies a maximum code of #4095 (this happens to be the largest 12-bit number).
 If you want to use a new code. you have to clear out all of your old codes.
 You do this by sending the clear code (which for our sample was the #4).
 This tells the decoder that you are re-initializing  your code table and it should too.
 Then you start building your own codes again starting just after the value of your end-of-information code (in our sample, we would start again at #6).

+# LZW Decompression

+At some point we will probably need to turn this code stream back into a picture.
+To do this, we only need to know the values in the stream and the size of the color table that was used.
+That's it.
+You remember that big code table we built during compression?
+We actually have enough information in the code stream itself to be able to rebuilt it.

+Again, I'll list the algorithm and then we will walk though an example.
+Let me define a few terms I will be using. `CODE` will be the current code we're working with. `CODE-1` will be the code just before `CODE` in the code stream.